IheomaNwuzor/AI-Driven-Employee-Retention-Predicting-Attrition-at-Global-Talent-Solutions/README.md

 # Conclusion

 The AI-driven attrition prediction system developed for Global Talent Solutions successfully transformed a reactive HR process into a proactive retention strategy.
-By integrating advanced machine learning techniques with explainable AI, the project provided:
+By integrating advanced supervised machine learning techniques with explainable AI, the project provided:

 Early warning signals for at-risk employees, enabling timely interventions.